tkaden4/aleph-old/README.md

 # Aleph #

 Aleph is a high level programming language that offers highly expressive code through a functional procedural paradigm.
-Although currently it compiles to C, but is being migrated to the Karat VM.

 ## Examples ##